rulewis/journey-optimizer.en/help/using/documentation-updates.md

 description: Learn about latest documentation updates
 ---

-# Latest Updates in this documentation
+# Latest updates in this documentation

 This page lists all the documentation updates for [!DNL Journey Optimizer].